codeplaysoftware/cuda-to-sycl-nbody/README.md

 ## SYCL vs. CUDA performance

-This repo previously reported *faster* performance from SYCL than CUDA, but this was due to an erroneous translation in DPCT from `__frsqrt_rn` to `sycl::rsqrt`.
+This repo previously reported *faster* performance from SYCL than CUDA, but this was due to an erroneous translation in the Intel® DPC++ Compatibility Tool from `__frsqrt_rn` to `sycl::rsqrt`.
 The former has higher precision and runs slower than the latter.
 This has now been rectified so that the original CUDA code calls `rsqrt`.

-With this bug rectified, and without any further modification to the CUDA code or dpct-generated SYCL code, the SYCL code is considerably slower because DPCT inserts a cast to double in the rsqrt call:
+With this bug rectified, and without any further modification to the CUDA code or migrated SYCL code, the SYCL code is considerably slower because the Intel® DPC++ Compatibility Tool inserts a cast to double in the rsqrt call:

 ```
          coords_t inv_dist_cube =